CPD Educator bios

 Rod McFadyen, MD, FRCPC

-Over the past decade he has also been working as a Transport Advisor for the BC Ambulance Service, The Canadian Forces and The Canadian Coast Guard.
-His areas of interest include practice assessment, leadership development for physicians and the role of physician CPD in patient safety and quality improvement activities.
+Rod's areas of interest include leadership development for physicians, practice assessment and the role of interdisciplinary CPD in patient safety and quality improvement activities.

 CPD Educators - Region 2